-If you are willing to check your eligibility for Express Entry in Canada, NepSort’s Guide For Canada Immigration which is prepared by the experienced Canadian immigration professionals will help how you can find your eligibility for the process.
+If you are willing to check your eligibility for Express Entry in Canada, NepSort’s Guide For Canada Immigration, prepared by experienced Canadian immigration professionals, will help find your eligibility for the process.

 Here is How To Check Your Express Entry Eligibility

-In general, those criteria which determine your eligibility are your nationality, age, level of education, your work experience, your language proficiency as well as job offer you obtained from the Canadian company.
+In general, those criteria that determine your eligibility are your nationality, age, level of education, work experience, language proficiency, and job offer you obtained from the Canadian company.

-The details explanation of Comprehensive Ranking System (CRS) is explained at — CRS Point Calculator for Canada immigration.
+The Comprehensive Ranking System (CRS) detailed explanation is explained at — CRS Point Calculator for Canada immigration.

-The only authenticate way to find your eligibility and obtain your CRS score is from the official website of Government of Canada — Canada.ca.
-Below are the links to the official website of Canada.ca from where you can find your eligibility as well as obtain your CRS score.
+The only authenticate way to find your eligibility and obtain your CRS score is from the official website of the Government of Canada — Canada.ca.
+Below are the links to the official website of Canada.ca, from where you can find your eligibility as well as obtain your CRS score.

-Usually, people get confused about eligibility tools and CRS score calculator.
+Usually, people get confused about eligibility tools and the CRS score calculator.

 Eligibility tools tell you either you are eligible to apply for the express entry program or not.
 If you are not eligible, it will tell you why you are not eligible.

-Whereas, CRS score calculator calculate your points based on your answer either you are eligible or not.
+Whereas, CRS score calculator calculates your points based on your answer either you are eligible or not.
 But it does not tell you about your eligibility.
-It is important to understand that there is no minimum score for Canada Express Entry eligibility.
+It is essential to understand that there is no minimum score for Canada Express Entry eligibility.

 If you want to get the details process, it is explained at — Express Entry Immigration process for Canada.